 For researchers looking for original manuscripts, ephemera, or artifacts, we cannot be of much help.
 The magazine came to the University of Northern Iowa in 1968.
 Also, due to space limitations, we cannot preserve this type of material for the years the magazine has been at the university.
 The Houghton Library at Harvard University holds a selection of NAR manuscript materials from the mid-19th century.
 Also, the Library of Congress has some NAR manuscript materials from the late 1890s to 1910.
 We encourage researchers to contact one of these repositories if interested in the years that are covered.

-One boon for the nineteenth-century researcher is that every page of North American Review from 1815 to 1900, as well as many other nineteenth-century publications, is available at the Cornell University Library in web-accessible, facsimile format at their Making of American website.
+One boon for the nineteenth-century researcher is that every page of North American Review from 1815 to 1900, as well as many other nineteenth-century publications, is available at the HathiTrust Digital Library website, which is financed by the University of Michigan.
 This content is in the public domain; no permissions are required.
 The website also offers a variety of viewing options from facsimile to plain text for easy inclusion in word processing documents.